 - hand back control from the trustee to the person who owes money or

-- require the person who owes money to present a debtor's petition[?] within 7 days of the special resolution.
+- require the person who owes money to present a bankruptcy application within 7 days of the special resolution.

 Creditors can also decide to not make a special resolution.

 If this happens, the controlling trustee retains control over the persons property until whichever of the following happens sooner: